-Exercise 7: Use Matlab to find the least-squares best fit line to the graph of log(P'(:,1)).
-For full credit, your solution must involve the command vander from the first lab, and must set up and solve the normal equations.
-Record the Matlab commands you used to do this, and the equation of the line of best fit.
-Then find the line of best fit to log(P'(:,2)) as well.
+Exercise 8: Use Julia to find the least-squares best fit line to the graph of log.(P'(:,1)).
+For full credit, you must build a linear system and then solve it with the backslash operator.
+Then find the line of best fit to log.(P'(:,2)) as well.
+Graph the logarithms of the populations as a scatter plot along with your lines of best fit.

-Exercise 8: Use your results from the previous exercise to predict the long term ratio c_n/a_n .
+Exercise 9: Use your results from the previous exercise to predict the long term ratio c_n/a_n .
 Explain the computations you do to arrive at this number.

-Exercise 9: The empirical results of the last two exercises can be predicted mathematically using eigenvalues and eigenvectors of the matrix A. We will be discussing these in class soon, but this lab is self contained and contains an introduction to these concepts.
+Exercise 10: The empirical results of the last two exercises can be predicted mathematically using eigenvalues and eigenvectors of the matrix A. We will be discussing these in class soon, but this lab is self contained and contains an introduction to these concepts.

 An eigenvector of a square matrix B is a nonzero vector that satisfies for some scalar λ .
-For example, $\mathbf{v} = (1,1)$ is an eigenvector of because
+For example, $\mathbf{v} = (1, 1)$ is an eigenvector of because